maxmurdoch/flock/src/pages/products/trainee.md

     - image: ../../images/uploads/screens/customise-policy-trainee-screen.png
       text: >-
         From 1-8 hours, select how long you want to be covered for.
-You can even set the price you want your hull and equipment to be insured for.
+You can even set the price you want your equipment to be insured for.
       title: 2.
 Customise your policy
     - image: ../../images/uploads/screens/get-flying-screen.png
       text: >-